Have questions about the cloud? Join us for a four-part blog series, where we’ll explain cloud computing basics you should know.

 What are the advantages of moving to the cloud?

-- There are many reasons companies choose to move their infrastructure and applications to the cloud.
+There are many reasons companies choose to move their infrastructure and applications to the cloud.
 Some of the most common reasons include reducing costs, increasing security, expanding their global reach and accelerating innovation.
 Learn why the cloud provides advantages in those areas.
-Read more.
+Read the blog

 What do all these cloud terms mean?

-- Confused by the whirlwind of cloud computing terms?
+Confused by the whirlwind of cloud computing terms?
 Don’t feel bad – there are quite a few!
-I will break down a few of the most common ones including IaaS vs. PaaS vs. Saas, TCO, On-Prem and more.
-Read more.
+I will break down a few of the most common ones, including IaaS vs. PaaS vs. Saas, TCO, On-Prem and more.
+Read the blog

 Who are the leading cloud providers?

-- Once a company decides to move to the cloud, one of the hardest decisions they will make is choosing a vendor.
-There is no right or wrong answer here, as the decision depends on your companies specific needs and whether you are looking for IaaS, PaaS, SaaS or all three.
-Read more.
+Once a company decides to move to the cloud, one of the hardest decisions it will make is choosing a vendor.
+There is no right or wrong answer here, as the decision depends on your company’s specific needs and whether you are looking for IaaS, PaaS, SaaS or all three.
+Read the blog

 What is the common process for moving to the cloud?

-- Moving to the cloud does not have to be overwhelming!
+Moving to the cloud does not have to be overwhelming!
 We have found our clients are most successful when they take a systematic approach, with steady eyes on the business need at all times.
 Learn more about the common process we employ.
-Read more.
+Read the blog